MerkulovDaniil/optim/docs/theory/Duality.md

 	$f(x) - f^∗ \leq f(x) - g(y)$ for an arbitrary $y \in \Omega$
 * **Dual function is always concave**

-	As a pointwise minimume of affine functions.
+	As a pointwise minimum of affine functions.

 # Weak duality
 It is common to name this relation between optimals of primal and dual problems as weak duality.
 For problem, we have